Artemmkin/Artemmkin.github.io/_posts/2017-03-06-vpn-ciscoasa-part2.md

 anyconnect enable
 ~~~~

 If you read the comments in the [configuration file]() and make the necessary changes everything should work.
 But in case you run into some problems, ASDM could be very helpful to see what went wrong.
-Using ASDM you can check your current configuration, you can test you FreeRADIUS server, look at the logs and even use ```packet tracer``` (although I prefer command line version of this).
+With ASDM you can check your current configuration, you can test the FreeRADIUS server, look at the logs and even use ```packet tracer``` (although I prefer command line version of this).

 Now if you launch AnyConnect client, you should be able to connect to VPN using the ```username```, ```password``` and ```TOTP``` from Authenticator app which we created in the [first](/2017/03/05/vpn-ciscoasa-part1/) part of this blog series and be able to reach any of the hosts on our peering VPCs.